amguenoun/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+    The document object model that connects webpages to scripts like javascript

 2. What is an event?

+    An event is something the user or browser does to interact with the site

 3. What is an event listener?

+    An eventListener runs a piece of code when it detects an event has occurred

 4. Why would we convert a NodeList into an Array?

+    To gain access to more Array methods than just forEach

 5. What is a component?

+    A piece of reusable code that is used to build elements sharing functionality and styling.

 ### Git Set up